dhsathiya/action-ssh-keys/README.md

 _Note: This action is still under development, but works.
 Check TODO for more details_

+## Why?
+I have a lot of local headless machines and I manage lot of remote servers at my company.
+I get bore when I have to add a user or check the SSH access for someone.

+With this action I can centrally monitor who can access what!

 ## Configuration
 1. create workflow directory and add yml file. `.github/workflows/ssh_key.yml`
     ```yml